CS3219-AY2324S1/ay2324s1-course-assessment-g28/backend/services/question/README.md

 ## Quick Start

 1. Ensure mongodb is installed on your local machine, and start it (e.g. on Mac, `brew services start mongodb-community@7.0`)
-2. Create a file called `.env` and follow `.env.example` to populate the fields.
-For example, PORT=1234 and MONGO_URI=mongodb://127.0.0.1:27017
+2. Create a file called `.env` and add environment variables declared in `.env.example`.
+You may use the default values set in `.env.example` (recommended).
 3. Install all required dependencies (e.g. `npm ci`).
 4. Run the server using `npm run dev` or `npm run start`.
 5. Verify that the server is running by checking `localhost:{PORT}/questions`.